evaluatingeva/Chat_with_pdf_-_doc/README.md

                                                                     FileBot Chatify
 Welcome to FileBot, where file interactions meet natural language processing!
-This Streamlit-powered chatbot application redefines conversations by seamlessly integrating OpenAI's GPT-3.5-turbo with the ability to process a variety of file formats, including PDFs, DOCX, XLSX, CSV, and plain text.
+This Streamlit-powered chatbot application redefines conversations by seamlessly integrating OpenAI's GPT-3.5-turbo with the ability to process a variety of file formats, including PDFs, DOCX, XLSX, CSV, PPTX and plain text.
 Engage in dynamic dialogues, ask questions about your uploaded files, and witness the magic unfold.

 Key Features:
 Multi-File Conversations: Upload diverse files, from text-rich PDFs to structured spreadsheets, and watch as FileBot Chatify unlocks the potential of every document.